5 Fascinating Facts About Pfizer

 Despite producing a successful COVID-19 vaccine, Pfizer made $41.9 billion in 2020; an increase of only 2% from its 2019 revenue.
 But there are good reasons for this.
 The foremost being much higher operations costs, as well as an unfavorable foreign exchange rate.
 And the company didn’t even begin vaccine distribution until FDA approval on Dec.
 11.

-5. Vaccine Prices Could Be Increasing
+5. Vaccine Prices Could Increase After the Pandemic

-Frank D’Amelio, Pfizer’s CFO, claims that once the pandemic shifts into an “endemic” state — essentially, when most places are vaccinated, restricting COVID-19 cases to certain pockets of the world — it will create an opportunity for Pfizer to increase the pricing of its vaccine.
+Frank D’Amelio, Pfizer’s CFO, has claimed that once the pandemic shifts into an “endemic” state — essentially, when most places are vaccinated, restricting COVID-19 cases to certain pockets of the world — it will create an opportunity for Pfizer to increase the pricing of its vaccine.
 This will likely make it harder for low-resource communities to get vaccinated.